respondflow/esmpp_lib/Readme.md

 my_sms.erl.
 This is test module and the callback function must be described in module of your application.
 Also, parameter "handler" in configuration parameters must contain name of your module as atom.

+This version of the library describes smpp protocol.
+For integration into systems with a large number of gateways and many of channels on each gateway, need for more options in submit() function.
+For example, You can convay the message id from the database and the pid of the process, which works with a database to esmpp_lib_worker module through submit() function.
+Then need associate these parameters with sequense_number and message_id after sending the message and receiving submit_sm_resp from the operator.
+This will create link between your application and smpp library.